bet4a/d3wiki/Pie-Layout.md

 <a name="pie" href="Pie-Layout#wiki-pie">#</a> d3.layout.<b>pie</b>()

-Constructs a new pie function with the default value accessor (number), sort comparator (null), start angle (0) and end angle (2π).
+Constructs a new pie function with the default value accessor (number), sort comparator (descending value), start angle (0) and end angle (2π).
 The returned layout object is both an object and a function.
 That is: you can call the layout like any other function, and the layout has additional methods that change its behavior.
 Like other classes in D3, layouts follow the method chaining pattern where setter methods return the layout itself, allowing multiple setters to be invoked in a concise statement.

 <a name="_pie" href="Pie-Layout#wiki-_pie">#</a> <b>pie</b>(<i>values</i>[, <i>index</i>])